Rfam/rfam-docs/docs/source/rfam-cloud.rst

 Using Rfam family building pipeline in the cloud
 =================================================

 The Rfam cloud environment provides access to the command-line interface for curating Rfam families.
-It uses the same software and the sequence database as the Rfam team.
+It uses the same software and the sequence database as the ones used by the Rfam team.
 The pipeline allows one to create a new RNA family or update an existing Rfam entry.

 .. contents::
   :local: